Retr02332/web3-security-notes/README.md

 return (true, c);
 ```

 The variable `uint256 c` is the multiplication of the address of recipient `a` by the value of the number of tokens that must receive `b`, giving the result `c`.
-To make sure that the value `c` is not Overfloded, we check that the division of `c` / `a` is equal to `b`.
+To make sure that the value `c` is not Overfloded or Underfloded, we check that the division of `c` / `a` is equal to `b`.
 If not, it would indicate that the value `c` makes no sense and has been compromised.

 To fix this vulnerability, and other integer overflows and underflows, the [SafeMath library by OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) can be used.
 SafeMath provides four functions: Add, Subtract, Multiply, Divide.
 Each of them performs a check on the operation to verify that the data received in input is valid.